Join Dale Walker for virtual open studios focused on slow stitching, which is anything done by hand with yarn or thread.

 Does weaving tapestry pieces make your heart flutter?

-If your answer to one or more of these questions is yes, then drop on by and come hang out with your fellow weavers every Wednesday from 2:00 to 4:00 PM.
+If your answer to one or more of these questions is yes, then drop on by and come hang out with your fellow weavers every Wednesday from 1:00 to 4:00 PM.
+This is also a time we schedule labs or study groups.

 If you would like a reminder before each session, you can register.
 Drop-ins are welcome.